Working for the Alameda County Public Defender's Office

 Post-Bar Legal Assistants

 Post-Bar Legal Assistants perform legal research and writing, conduct client intake interviews, litigate motions, conduct evidentiary hearings and assist attorneys in case preparation for trial or disposition.
 All legal assistants are compensated and must be certified under the Rules Governing the Practical Training of Law Students by the State Bar of California or admitted to the State Bar.
-Applications for post-bar legal assistants are accepted during On Campus Interviews and from July to December.
-All inquiries should be directed to the Public Defender Recruitment Officer at email@example.com.
+Applications for post-bar legal assistants are accepted year-round but the recruitment period generally lasts from July to November.
+All inquiries should be directed to the Public Defender Recruitment Officer at firstname.lastname@example.org.
 Please include a cover letter, resume and writing sample.

 The Alameda County Public Defender’s Office offers law students the opportunity to gain the traditional experience in research and writing, as well as practical “hands on” experience of assisting Public Defenders in court.
 In general, law clerks perform legal research and writing, conduct client intake interviews, litigate motions, conduct evidentiary hearings and assist attorneys in case preparation for trial or disposition.
 All law clerk work is done under the supervision of a senior Public Defender attorney.
 Law students who are exploring a career in criminal defense work will find their experiences with the Alameda County Public Defender an invaluable step in their career development.

-All law students seeking a position must have completed courses in Criminal Procedure and Evidence and must be eligible for certification under the Rules Governing the Practical Training of Law Students by the State Bar of California.
-Applications are accepted continuously, however the bulk are received during On Campus Interviews in the fall.
-All inquiries should be directed to the Public Defender Recruitment Officer at firstname.lastname@example.org.
+We encourage 1L, 2L, and 3L students to apply and we accept interns on a year-round basis.
+We encourage law students seeking this position to complete courses in Criminal Procedure and Evidence.
+For some positions, law students must be eligible for certification under the Rules Governing the Practical Training of Law Students by the State Bar of California.
+If your school does not provide funding to you, we can provide funding to law clerks working full-time during the summer.
+While applications are accepted continuously, the bulk are received during On-Campus Interviews in the fall.
+All inquiries should be directed to the Public Defender Recruitment Officer at email@example.com.
 Please include a cover letter, resume and writing sample.